karlh001/defiant-fg/README.md

 ## Database File

 This file is portable and should move with the directory, such as back up to remote storage or migration to new hard drive.
 It contains the path to file, hash of file, and basic meta data.
+Database file is named `dfg.db`

 ## Manual

-For more detail, read the manual [here](https://karlhunter.co.uk/defiant/man/).
+For more detail, read the manual [here](https://karlhunter.co.uk/defiant/).

 ## Help

 If you would like to contribute, please commit changes and I will be happy for the help.
-Please visit decision for more details and direction of the project.